On the Expressiveness of B\"uchi Arithmetic: Conclusion

 \section{Conclusion}

 The main result of this paper is that existential B\"uchi arithmetic is strictly less expressive than full B\"uchi arithmetic of any base.
-This in contrast to Presburger arithmetic, for which it is known that its existential fragment is expressively complete.
+This is in contrast to Presburger arithmetic, for which it is known that its existential fragment is expressively complete.

 When considered as the first-order theory of the structure $\langle \mathbb N,0,1,+ \rangle$, Presburger arithmetic does not have a quantifier elimination procedure.
-The extended structure $\langle \mathbb N,0,1,+,\{c|\cdot\}_{c>1} \rangle$, on the other hand, admits quantifier elimination.
+The extended structure $\langle \mathbb N,0,1,+,\{c|\cdot\}_{c>1} \rangle$, however, admits quantifier elimination.
 Those additional divisibility predicates are definable in existential Presburger arithmetic.
 Our main result shows that even if we extended the structure underlying B\"uchi arithmetic with predicates definable in existential B\"uchi arithmetic, the resulting first-order theory would not admit quantifier-elimination.
-It would be interesting to know whether there is a non-trivial extension of B\"uchi arithmetic that does not increase the expressive power yet allows for a quantifier-elimination procedure.
+On the positive side, Benedikt et al.~\cite[Thm.~3.1]{BLSS03} give an extension of B\"uchi arithmetic which has quantifier elimination.

+We conclude this paper with an interesting yet likely challenging open problem: Is it decidable whether a set definable in B\"uchi arithmetic is definable in existential B\"uchi arithmetic?